Back to listing

 Focus of the call

 This call is being funded by MRC and BBSRC and addresses human or animal bacterial pathogens.
-The focus of the call is to drive forward highly innovative research with transformational potential to address the broad challenges presented in AMR initiative - theme 1 in order to:
+The focus of the call is to drive forward highly innovative research with transformational potential to address the broad challenges presented in AMR initiative - theme 1

 - Understand the resistant bacterium at molecular, cell and community levels